Last updated: March 25, 2022

 It lacks pretty much any marketing-related functionality though.
 HubSpot does offer automation through their Marketing Hub product, but the price point may be eye-watering for some (more on that later).

-That’s where Outfunnel and Mailchimp steps in.
+That’s where Outfunnel and Mailchimp step in.
 In a short, bulleted form, these are the workflows that are in your arsenal with a HubSpot + Outfunnel + Mailchimp pick-and-mix setup:

-- Send automated campaigns to HubSpot CRM lists with Mailchimp (or Outfunnel’s email tool).
+- Send automated marketing campaigns to HubSpot CRM lists with Mailchimp (or Outfunnel’s email tool).

 - Record email sends, opens, clicks and more in the contact’s profile in HubSpot CRM.

 By connecting Outfunnel to HubSpot you get your first layer of marketing automation solution (with web tracking and lead scoring), and then you can add to that further by connecting Mailchimp via Outfunnel.

-Now, you’ve got your sales CRM talking to your marketing automation platforms, which are syncing email engagement and website visitor data to contacts in HubSpot, to support sales efforts.
+Now, you’ve got your sales CRM sending contacts to your marketing automation platform, which in return syncs email engagement and website visitor data to contacts in HubSpot, to support sales efforts.
 This allows you to build super personalized marketing campaigns, in sync with the sales cycle and easily identify high-quality, sales-ready leads in the CRM.

-Outfunnel also combines the engagement data to generate lead scores, which it then syncs back to HubSpot.
+Outfunnel also combines the user behaviors and engagement data to generate lead scores, which it then syncs back to HubSpot.

 2. Pipedrive + Outfunnel